OPINION

 Defendant claims he has been improperly sentenced; his attack is directed to the enhanced sentence for use of a firearm.
 We do not agree with defendant’s view of the firearm enhancement statute.
 To reach this result, we are required to interpret the judgment because, as entered, the judgment is ambiguous.
 The judgment is ambiguous because it does not specify what sentence was imposed for a particular count.
 The following discussion involves: (1) the trial court’s sentencing authority; (2) the meaning of the firearm enhancement statute; and (3) the proper sentence in this case.

-(1) The trial court's authority to suspend or defer sentence is not involved in this case.
+(1) The trial court’s authority to suspend or defer sentence is not involved in this case.
 Section 40A-29-15, supra.
-What is involved is the trial court's authority in imposing sentence.
+What is involved is the trial court’s authority in imposing sentence.
 Its authority was to sentence defendant to the minimum and maximum provided by law for the particular offense involved.
 State v.
-Romero, 73 N.M.
-109, 385 P.2d 967 (1963); State v.
-Hovey, 87 N.M.
-398, 534 P.2d 777 (Ct.App.
-1975).
-Section 40A-29-3, supra, states a minimum and maximum sentence according to the degree of felony involved.
-In this case we have second, third and fourth degree felonies.
-The minimum and maximum sentences, stated in § 40A-29-3, supra, are: For second degree — not less than ten nor more than fifty years; for third degree — not less than two nor more than ten years; for fourth degree — not less than one nor more than five years.
+Romero,

 The trial court has authority to order that a sentence be served concurrently or consecutively.
 Deats v.
-State, 84 N.M.
-405, 503 P.2d 1183 (Ct.App.
-1972).
-Section 40A-29-3.1, supra, made no change in this authority.
+State,

 People v.
-Johnson, supra, held that under California's firearm enhancement statute, there could be only one enhancement for use of a firearm although defendant had committed three crimes.
-In the opinion of the California court, "defendant indulged in a single `use' in the course of the liquor store holdup" where he committed three crimes.
+Johnson, supra, held that under California’s firearm enhancement statute, there could be only one enhancement for use of a firearm although defendant had committed three crimes.
+In the opinion of the California court, “defendant indulged in a single ‘use’ in the course of the liquor store holdup” where he committed three crimes.
 We disagree with this reasoning.
-If the statute punishes for "use" of a firearm in committing a felony, the punishment is to be applied for each felony committed by using a firearm.
+If the statute punishes for “use” of a firearm in committing a felony, the punishment is to be applied for each felony committed by using a firearm.

 State v.
-Ellis, supra, involved the meaning of "second or subsequent felony" in the firearm enhancement statute as it existed prior to its amendment by Laws 1975, ch.
+Ellis, supra, invоlved the meaning of “second or subsequent felony” in the firearm enhancement statute as it existed prior to its amendment by Laws 1975, ch.
 138. The amendment made substantial changes in the statute.
 The amended statute applies in this case.
 As amended, § 40A-29-3.1, supra, reads:

 “A. When a separate finding of fact by the court or jury shows that a firearm was used in the commission of: